 Once degorged, the wine is inspected then topped off to replace the wine that was lost.

 After passing inspection, the bottles are quickly re-corked, cleaned and boxed for labeling on another day.

-While Horton Vineyards is hoping to rename this sparkling in the coming year, wine lovers can expect highly acidic floral notes and a brioche aroma with this sparkling Viognier.
+While Horton Vineyards is hoping to rename this sparkling, wine lovers can expect highly acidic floral notes and a brioche aroma with this sparkling Viognier.
 Horton recommends pairing it with rich food like lobster tail or even a creamy and rich dessert.